-- Active Job Limits (Constrains the total cumulative resource available to active jobs at a given time)

-- Idle Job Limits (Constrains the total cumulative resources available to idle jobs at a given time)

-- System Job Limits (Constrains the maximum resource requirements of any single job)
+- Active Job Limits (Constrains the total cumulative resource available to active jobs at a given time) - Idle Job Limits (Constrains the total cumulative resources available to idle jobs at a given time) - System Job Limits (Constrains the maximum resource requirements of any single job)

 These limits can be applied to any job credential (user, group, account, QOS, and class), or on a system-wide basis.
+Using the keyword DEFAULT, a site may also specify the default setting for the desired user, group, account, QOS, and class.
 Additionally, QoS's may be configured to allow limit overrides to any particular policy.

 For a job to run, it must meet all policy limits.
 Limits are applied using the 'CFG' set of parameters, particularly, USERCFG, GROUPCFG, ACCOUNTCFG, QOSCFG, CLASSCFG, and SYSTEMCFG.
 Limits are specified by associating the desired limit to the individual or default object.
-The usage limits currently supported by Maui listed in the table below.
+The usage limits currently supported are listed in the table below.

-NAME UNITS DESCRIPTION EXAMPLE MAXJOB # of jobs Limits the number of jobs a credential may have active (Starting or Running) at any given time.
-MAXJOB=8 MAXPROC # of processors Limits the total number of dedicated processors which can be allocated by active jobs at any given time.
-MAXPROC=32 MAXPS <# of processors> <walltime></walltime> Limits the number of outstanding processor-seconds a credential may have allocated at any given time.
-For example, if a user has a 4 processor job which will complete in 1 hour and a 2 processor job which will complete in 6 hours, he has '4 1 3600 + 2 6 3600 = 16 $3600'$ outstanding processor-seconds.
+NAME UNITS DESCRIPTION EXAMPLE MAXJOB # of jobs active (Starting or MAXJOB=8 or MAXJOB=2,4 MAXPROC # of processors Limits the total number of dedicated processors which can be allocated by active jobs at any given time.
+MAXPROC=32

+MAXPS <# of processors> <walltime></walltime> Limits the number of outstanding processor-seconds a credential may have allocated at any given time.
+For example, if a user has a 4 processor job which will complete in 1 hour and a 2 processor job which will complete in 6 hours, he has '4 1 3600 + 2 6 3600 = 16 3600' outstanding processor-second s.
 The outstanding processor-second usage of each credential is updated each scheduling iteration, decreasing as job's approach their completion time.
-MAXPS=720000

-MAXPE # of processor equivalents Limits the total number of dedicated processor-equivalents which can be allocated by active jobs at any given time.
+MAXPS=720000 MAXPE # of processor equivalents Limits the total number of dedicated processor-equivalents which can be allocated by active jobs at any given time.
 MAXPE=128 MAXWC job duration [[[DDD:]HH:]MM:]SS Limits the number of outstanding seconds a credential may have associated with active jobs.
 It behaves identically to the MAXPS limit above only lacking the processor weighting.
 Like MAXPS, the outstanding second usage of each credential is also updated each scheduling iteration.
 MAXWC=72:00:00 MAXNODE # of nodes limits the total number of compute nodes which can be in use by active jobs at any given time.
-MAXNODE=64 MAXMEM total memory in MB Limits the total amount of dedicated memory (in MB) which can be allocated by a credential's active jobs at any given time.
+NOTE: on some systems (including torque/pbs) nodes have been softly defined rather than strictly defined; ie. a job may request 2 nodes but torque will translate this request to 1 node with 2 procs.
+This can prevent moab from enforcing a MAXNODE policy MAXNODE=64 correctly for a single job.
+Correct behavior can be achieved using MAXPROC.
+MAXMEM total memory in MB Limits the total amount of dedicated memory (in MB) which can be allocated by a credential's active jobs at any given time.
 MAXMEM=2048